Gaurav14cs17/Tracker/README.md

 # Tracker
-### face Tracking on nth frame using sort tracking
+### Face Track and Detect :  on nth frame using Sort tracking